Aaron Rowand: Early life

 Aaron Ryan Rowand was born on August 29, 1977, in Portland, Oregon, and grew up in Glendora, California.
 His father, Bob, was employed in the air conditioning business.
 When Rowand was about 10 years old, he frequently played slow-pitch softball in an adult league with his dad.
 He graduated from Glendora High School in 1995.
 Rowand was the only Glendora player to have his number retired until Adam Plutko in 2020.
 According to his high school coach, Rowand hit over .650 during his time at Glendora.
 He was drafted by the New York Mets in the 40th round of the 1995 Major League Baseball (MLB) draft, but chose to go to college instead of signing with the team.

 College career

 Rowand attended California State University, Fullerton, playing for their baseball team (the Titans) from 1996 through 1998.

-During his senior season, Rowand set a Cal State Fullerton record with 27 doubles.
+During his junior season, Rowand set a Cal State Fullerton record with 27 doubles.
 Rowand earned All-America honors in 1998 as the Titans won the Big West South Division title.
 Over his three years with the college team, he batted .345 with 126 runs scored, 180 hits, 39 doubles, six triples, 23 home runs, and 121 runs batted in (RBI).
 He stole 32 bases.

 After graduating, Rowand would return to Cal State Fullerton for its annual Alumni Game.
 In 1996 and 1997, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League, where he was named a league all-star both seasons.